httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The signature context for deriving these values MUST be accessible to both the signer and the verifier of the message.
 The context MUST be the same across all components in a given signature.
 For example, it would be an error to use a the raw query string for the `@query` derived component but combined query and form parameters for the `@query-param` derived component.
 For more considerations of the message component context, see {{security-message-component-context}}.

 A component identifier is composed of a component name and any parameters associated with that name.
 Each component name is either an HTTP field name ({{http-fields}}) or a registered derived component name ({{derived-components}}).
-The possible parameters for a component identifier are dependent on the component identifier, and a registry cataloging all possible parameters is defined in {{param-registry}}.
+The possible parameters for a component identifier are dependent on the component identifier, and the HTTP Signture Component Parameters registry cataloging all possible parameters is defined in {{component-param-registry}}.

 Within a single list of covered components, each component identifier MUST occur only once.
 One component identifier is distinct from another if either the component name or its parameters differ.
 Multiple component identifiers having the same component name MAY be included if they have parameters that make them distinct.
 The order of parameters MUST be preserved when processing a component identifier (such as when parsing during verification), but the order of parameters is not significant when comparing two component identifiers for equality.
 That is to say, `"foo";bar;baz` cannot be in the same message as `"foo";baz;bar`, since these two component identifiers are equivalent, but a system processing one form is not allowed to transform it into the other form.